-P S U FRONTLINE COACHING AND PEER SUPPORT SERVICES is a confidential response for law enforcement officers.
-P S U FRONTLINE COACHING allows you to define your needs and set your goals with a Professional Life Coach who will listen and respond with a non-judgmental attitude.
+Law Enforcement Agencies must provide comprehensive educational training and confidential resources for personnel starting at the academy and on-going in-service training throughout the officer's career.P S U Frontline Wellness Solutions offers a confidential response with peer-support counseling, life coaching, and solution focused programs at an affordable cost and flexible scheduling, in-person or by phone and FaceTime.
+P S U Frontline Life Coaching allows you to define your needs and set your goals with a Professional Life Coach who will listen and respond with a non-judgmental attitude.
 Professional coaching is a proven approach to dealing with issues of life change and goal attainment that affect your work and/or personal life.
-P S U FRONTLINE Coaches are skilled and experienced in dealing with law enforcement professionals.
-P S U FRONTLINE COACHING can provide a safe environment that facilitates openness and creates life change through a solution focused agenda set by the law enforcement professional and P S U FRONTLINE COACH.
+P S U Frontline Coaches are skilled and experienced in dealing with law enforcement professionals.
+P S U Frontline Life Coaching can provide a safe environment that facilitates openness and creates life change through a solution focused agenda set by the law enforcement professional and the P S U Frontline Coach.

-POST CRITICAL INCIDENT STRESS SEMINARS – The FBI MODEL
+POST CRITICAL INCIDENT STRESS SEMINARS

-Created and designed by the Federal Bureau of Investigation’s in-house Employee’s Assistance Professionals, specifically for law enforcement personnel, PCISS offers a safe and effective method for post incident processing and training.
-A PCISS takes place at a secluded retreat location with no more than 8 to 12 participants.
+An educational seminar for Law Enforcement Personnel who have been directly involved and affect by Critical Incident Stress and Traumatic Events.
+The purpose of this five-day PCIS is to provide individuals who have experienced a critical incident or traumatic event an opportunity, in a confidential setting, to share and process their traumatic experiences with others who have experienced a similar event and to provide educational information and professional and peer support that will assist the individual in developing coping skills to promote normalization and recovery.
+Created and designed by the Federal Bureau of Investigation’s in-house Employee’s Assistance Professionals, specifically for law enforcement personnel, PCIS offers a safe and effective method for post incident processing and training.
+A PCIS takes place at a secluded retreat location with no more than 10 to 20 participants.
 The program begins on Monday with a fellowship meeting over dinner and ends Friday after lunch.
 Attendees participate in personal disclosure sessions, group and individual therapy sessions, educational classes and trauma reduction and team building exercises.

 CRITICAL INCIDENT STRESS DEBRIEFING AND MANAGEMENT

 ACUTE TRAUMATIC STRESS MANAGEMENT – ATSM